FirelyTeam/firely-docs/fhirnetapi/start.rst

 It's easy to start using the FHIR .Net API in your solution: just add the right NuGet package!

 Open your project, or start a new one and go to the NuGet Package Manager.
-The current version of the FHIR specification is STU3.
-Usually you will need that version of the FHIR .Net API as well.
-If you need to communicate with DSTU2 systems, or even DSTU1, there are versions of the API for those as well.
+The current official version of the FHIR specification is R4, but you might be developing for one of the previous versions.
+For each version of the specification, there is a corresponding library.

-For STU3, you will need the Hl7.Fhir.STU3 package:
+For R4, you will need the Hl7.Fhir.R4 package:

 1. Choose Tools --> NuGet Package Manager --> Manage NuGet Packages for Solution...

 2. Click on Browse, and type fhir into the search field.

-3. Click on the package you need, in this case Hl7.Fhir.STU3.
+3. Click on the package you need, in this case Hl7.Fhir.R4.

 .. image:: ./images/nuget_pm.png
   :align: center